 The Kings of Winter / Kings in the North are consistently described as fierce, grim and hard – hard men for hard times as Maester Luwin put it.
-After the Long Night and the founding of Winterfell by Bran the Builder, successive Kings of Winter conquered rival kingdoms until they laid claim to and ruled the entire north.
-This period of conquest lasted for thousands of years.
-The North remained the last kingdom founded by the First Men even after the Andals took over the south of Westeros.
-This only changed in relatively recent times when King Torrhen Stark, last King in the North, bent the knee to Aegon Targaryen during Aegon’s conquest.
-Those who swore allegiance to no man finally succumbed to Aegon the Conqueror.
+After the Long Night and the founding of Winterfell by Bran the Builder, successive Kings of Winter conquered rival kingdoms until they laid claim to and ruled the entire North.
+The North remained the last kingdom founded by the First Men even after the Andals took over southern Westeros.
+This only changed in relatively recently when King Torrhen Stark, last King in the North, bent the knee to Aegon Targaryen during Aegon’s conquest.
+The Stark kings who swore allegiance to no man finally succumbed to Aegon the Conqueror.
 The North has been part of the Seven Kingdoms ever since.
 Kings became Lords, with the Lord Stark of Winterfell holding the title of the Warden of the North for the Iron Throne.
-Note that like his ancient ancestors, Robb, now as King in the North no longer swears allegiance to the Iron Throne.
+Note that like his ancient ancestors, Robb, King in the North, no longer swears allegiance to the Iron Throne.

 The Stark kings are interred in the Crypts of Winterfell, a huge cavern consisting of several levels descending into the earth.
 Each King has his carved stone likeness with a stone direwolf at his feet and a naked sword across his lap.
-Whether the ancient Kings had direwolves by their side hasn’t been disclosed to the reader but it’s possible, at least up to perhaps 200 years ago, when the last direwolves were seen south of the Wall.
 How the mother of the direwolf pups found by Robb crossed south of the Wall is unknown but Robb discovering the first direwolves after 200 years of their absence mirrors Dany’s hatching of dragons, also the first after a couple of centuries.

 Robb shows Tyrion no curtesy when the Imp returns from the Night’s Watch with his gift, a blueprint for a special saddle for Bran.
 Robb’s anger is palpable, and he is incredibly rude to his guest: